ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02B_Smalltalk_types.md

 The "contract" in Smalltalk is informal and psychological: you are expected to pass objects that will do the right thing.
 If you violate that expectation, the system will tell you at runtime.
-Thus, the mental model shifts from "I have a guarantee this object supports X, Y, Z operations" to "I believe (or have tested) that this object supports X, Y,Z--and if I'm wrong, I'll find out when I run the code."
+Thus, the mental model shifts from "I have a guarantee this object supports X, Y, Z operations" to "I believe (or have tested) that this object supports X, Y, Z--and if I'm wrong, I'll find out when I run the code."
 The class of the object is a strong hint (since class defines the methods), but it's not an enforced boundary.
 Indeed, a seasoned Smalltalker might say an object's true "type" is simply the set of messages it knows how to handle, regardless of its class name.